-Our hope first has to be in developing a more steadfast, unwavering faith in God.
+Our first glimmer of hope is discovered when we begin developing a more steadfast, unwavering faith in God.
 Everything else comes next.
 Grounding our hope in faith is where the beauty lies.
 It is the poetry of life and of light, that which God created for us to seek and to find.
 The Bible teaches in Psalms 78:7:

 “That they might set their hope in God, and not forget the works of God, but keep his commandments: And might not be as their fathers, a stubborn and rebellious generation; a generation that set not their heart aright, and whose spirit was not steadfast with God.”